 Q. I’d like to print your recipe and pictures on my blog/website/Facebook page.
 Do I need permission?

-A. We want you to share our recipes and images (for your personal use only).
+A. We want you to share our recipes and images.
 You don’t need permission so long as you give proper credit and attribution for the recipe and images to Friendship Bread Kitchen and provide a link to our website (http://www.friendshipbreadkitchen.com).
 In some cases the recipes or images may be credited to a member of our Kitchen–in that case, you must give them proper credit as well.
 Images, however, may not be reprinted beyond personal use without express written permission from Darien.
 We do allow some commercial usage of our recipes and photos–please contact Darien for more information.

 Q. How do I store my starter?